Top 7 Benefits of IoT for Healthcare and Wellness

 3. Cancer activity trackers

 Cancer treatment is another area that’s actively benefiting the Internet of Things.
-In fact, the tech team at Memorial Sloan Kettering Cancer Center is already working on a wearable device to collect and analyze the cancer patient data.
-As patients would be logging their daily actions, doctors will analyze them to understand what triggers health changes.
+In fact, the tech team at Memorial Sloan Kettering Cancer Center is already working on a wearable device to collect and analyze cancer patient data.
+As patients log their daily actions, doctors will analyze them to understand what triggers health changes.

 The implications of this technology are huge and will push cancer treatment and diagnosis way forward.